 Receive some form of state assistance (ex.
 Foodshare, Badgercare, WI Shares).

-If neither of the above, complete a budget to show need, based off monthly household income versus monthly household expenses.
+If neither of the above, meet with a Student Support Specialist to complete a budget and show need based off available resources versus monthly household expenses.

 How much assistance could I qualify for?

 Funding amounts will be based on $50/credit per semester with a max of $1,000 for the semester.
-Students who have more than one child in childcare, or receive a Pell grant and also use a childcare provider with a 4/5 Youngstar facility funding, may be eligible for additional funding.
+Students who have more than one child in childcare, or receive a Pell grant and also use a childcare provider who is 4/5 Youngstar rated, may be eligible for additional funding.